 Enjoy your apples, honey, and challah all at the same time with this Holiday meal staple.

 No Jewish meal is complete without this side dish!
-We love this homemade version much better than the jarred.
+We love this homemade version much better than the jarred when it comes to this classic appetizer.

 Israeli Couscous Dried Fruit Salad